-- Defaults to 2 for standard tables and to 3 for inward tables. - 2 The header is at the beginning of the file. - 3 The header is in a separate file. - 4 The header is at the end of the file.
+- 1 The header is at the beginning of the file.

+- 2 The header is in a separate file.

+- 3 The header is at the end of the file.

 The value 2 can be used when dealing with files created by another application with no header.
 The value 3 makes sometimes inserting in the file faster than when the header is at the beginning of the file.